imennez/godinez/README.md

 # Setup

 ## LLMs
-First, you need toget the opensource LLMs supported by Irwin:
+First, you need to get the opensource LLMs supported by Irwin:

 1. **GPT4All**: Easy, just download [here](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
 1. **Llama.cpp**: This is a bit morew complicated.